The Hematology/Oncology Division provides care to children with blood disorders and cancer at CHEO.

-The objective of the Division is to provide high quality, comprehensive, multidisciplinary care, education and research opportunities, and to advocate on behalf of children and youth with blood disorders and cancers.
+The objectives of the Division are to provide high quality, comprehensive, and multidisciplinary care, education and research to advance pediatric hematology/oncology, and to advocate on behalf of children and youth with blood disorders and cancers.

-The Division’s faculty consists of seven full-time and two part-time members who are dedicated to optimizing care and training for the pediatricians and hematologists/pediatric oncologists of tomorrow.
-We share an interest in the ongoing professional development of our physicians and in maintaining high education levels.
+The Division’s faculty consists of eight full-time and two part-time members who are dedicated to optimizing care and training for the pediatricians and pediatric hematologists/ oncologists of tomorrow.
+We share an interest in the ongoing professional development of our physicians and in maintaining high standards for medical education.

 The Division participates in numerous clinical trials, including those led by the Children’s Oncology Group (International), the C17 Research Network (Canada), the Canadian Cancer Society and the National Cancer Institute of Canada.